vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

     private readonly static string deviceConnectionString = "<your device connection string>";
     ```

-1. Replace `<your device connection string>` with the device connection string that you saved earlier.
+1. Replace the "your device connection string" placeholder value (including the angle brackets) with the device connection string that you saved earlier.

     > **Note**: This is the only change that you are required to make to this code.